apache/samza/docs/learn/documentation/0.7.0/jobs/logging.md

 title: Logging
 ---

 Samza uses [SLF4J](http://www.slf4j.org/) for all of its logging.
-By default, only slf4j-api is used, so you must add an SLF4J runtime dependency to your Samza packages for whichever underlying logging platform you wish to use.
+By default, Samza only depends on slf4j-api, so you must add an SLF4J runtime dependency to your Samza packages for whichever underlying logging platform you wish to use.

 ### Log4j